laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 ### Specify Livewire Components

-You can specify which Livewire Components will be tracked by the Desktop application in your project's `.env` file.
+You can specify which Livewire Components will be tracked by the Desktop Application in your project's `.env` file.

-Only components in this list will send state to the Desktop app.
+Only components in this list will send state to the Desktop App.

 ```php
 DS_LIVEWIRE_COMPONENTS="MyComponent,NotesComponent,AttachmentsComponent"